joshgeller/react-redux-jwt-auth-example/README.md

+Note: This example is very out-of-date.
+It might point you in the right direction, but I plan to re-write it from scratch.
+I won't be accepting any PRs in the meantime.
+Sorry about that!

 ### Goal

 This project is an example of one possible authentication flow using [react](https://github.com/facebook/react), [redux](https://github.com/rackt/redux), [react-router](https://github.com/rackt/react-router), [redux-router](https://github.com/rackt/redux-router), and [JSON web tokens (JWT)](http://jwt.io/).
 It is based on the implementation of a [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)